V-Cent/TTE/docs/tech/todps2.md

 #### Spatial-buffer cancelling (SB Cancelling)

 Doing any arte or spell during the forced neutral animation will make so that it come out on the spot, without the semi-auto run.
 If, during the arte, the distance between player/enemy decreases so that the SB buffered action would be executed normally (i.e. after the semi-auto run), the current arte execution will be stopped and the buffered action will start (thus cancelling the previous arte animation).
-If during the arte you used to cancel the animation your characters goes airborne, and the SB buffered actio is air-enabled, said action will occur the moment the user leaves the ground.
+If during the arte you used to cancel the animation your characters goes airborne, and the SB buffered action is air-enabled, said action will occur the moment the user leaves the ground.
 Some artes may not enable the player to follow the action with artes (usually those that still need to created hitboxes or entities), but if the SB buffered action is a normal attack, it will always be cancelled (thus you can use the normal as a link to other action).
-After leaving the ground the SB buffered action is consumed wheather the arte is cancelled or not, thus no more spatial effects will occur (if you get close to the enemy after touching the ground).
+After leaving the ground the SB buffered action is consumed whether the arte is cancelled or not, thus no more spatial effects will occur (if you get close to the enemy after touching the ground).
 Some artes may not seem to leave the ground, but even the smallest jump in height results in a normal (ex: Kong's Dragon Swarm.)

 #### Attack Cancel + SB